-The October exercise challenge is #Squatober, that’s right, a month of Squats.
+The October exercise challenge is the Squatober squat challenge, that’s right, a month of Squats.
 This is one of my most popular monthly exercise challenges, it won’t take much time out of your day so join in as we squat our way through October.

 Keeping It Simple Stupid we will be performing only a regular bodyweight squat, no fancy lateral, split or jumps and there is a good reason for this.
 Performing an exercise in repetition is what builds strength and endurance in that movement.
 This encourages muscles to develop muscle memory and builds stabilising muscles to aid with key support during the exercise movement.